Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Telescopes and the Atmosphere.md

 ### How do we Observe Invisible Light?
 - A standard satellite dish is a telescope for observing radio waves
 - *Radio telescope* - Giant mirror that reflect radio waves to a focus
+- *Infrared/ultraviolet* - Operate like visible-light telescopes, but need to be above atmosphere to see all wavelengths